See all Program Directors listed by school and program name.

-Tyler Loftin, hailing from Beaufort, NC, is entering his third year back at LU as Drum Line Instructor and Assistant Instructor of Athletic Bands.
-Tyler has also directed the LU Indoor Drum Line since its founding in 2012.
-In April 2013, LU Indoor placed 8th in Percussion Independent A Class at WGI World Championships in Dayton, OH.
-In addition to his position at LU, Tyler is also the Percussion Coordinator for the Jefferson Forest Band Program.
-His responsibilities include teaching 6-12 grade percussion classes and arranging battery music for the Cavaliers Marching Band.
+Tyler Loftin, hailing from Beaufort, NC, is entering his eighth year back at LU, now as Assistant Director of Athletic Bands and Drumline.
+Tyler has also directed the LU Indoor Drumline since its founding in 2012.
+In April 2014, the LU Indoor Drumline placed 3rd in Percussion Independent A Class, and in 2013 placed 8th at WGI World Championships in Dayton, OH.
+In addition to his position at LU, Tyler has also been the Percussion Coordinator for the Jefferson Forest Band Program.
+His responsibilities included teaching 6-12 grade percussion classes and arranging battery music for the Cavaliers Marching Band.
 Tyler also composes original music and visual design each winter for the JF Indoor Percussion Ensemble.

 In 2004, Tyler moved to Lynchburg to attend LU as a student of music education.
 He studied percussion with Dr. Kevin Super, and held leadership roles as Principal Percussionist, Drum Captain and Officer during his time at LU.
 Tyler graduated in 2008 with a Bachelor’s degree in Music Education and Virginia K-12 Teacher Licensure.
 Tyler moved to Columbia, SC, in 2009 to pursue a Master’s degree in Percussion Performance from the University of South Carolina.
 He studied privately with Dr. Scott Herring, Professor of Percussion at USC.
 While at USC Tyler performed with many of the state’s finest musical ensembles including the USC Wind Ensemble, Symphony Orchestra, Percussion Ensemble, and Palmetto Pans Steel Band.